travelaudience/go-sx/README.md

 }
 ```

 We can construct insert queries in a similar manner.
 Violin is read-only and Viola is ignored, so we only need to provide values for Cello and Bass.
+(If you need Postgres-style `$n` placeholders, see `sx.SetNumberedPlaceholders()`.)

 ```go
 spo := orchestra2{Cello: "Strad", Bass: "Cecilio"}